DDDrag0/RiseToRuins-Modloader/README.md

 # Rise to Ruins Mod Loader

+> ⚠️ **Important:**
+> Some updates have been made to the modloader and/or will be made, so some of the information is currently out of date, but it will be updated as soon as possible.

 A lightweight, non-intrusive mod loader for the game **Rise to Ruins**.
 It allows you to load modifications (mods) without altering the original game files, provides a simple graphical interface to manage them, and handles all the technical complexities (class loading, native libraries, dependencies) automatically.